TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 The conditional mean being modeled in this case will be the proportion `p` of observations which are expected to have a response `y` value of `1`.
 Since a proportion is generally restricted to the range from `0` to `1`, we need to ensure the conditional mean does not fall outside this range.
-  There are several transformations that can be used, but the most common these days is probably the **logit** transformation of `p`, where `logit(p) = log(p / (1 - p))`.
+  There are several transformations that can be used, but the most common these days is the **logit** transformation of `p`, where `logit(p) = log(p / (1 - p))`.
 Here `p` is the probability of observing `y == 1`, and `1 - p` is the probability of observing `y == 0` (since there are only two possibilities).
 The ratio of these two probabilities is also known as the